Evaluating the Capability of Large-scale Language Models on Chinese Grammatical Error Correction Task: Abstract

 \section{Abstract}

-Large-scale language models (LLMs) has shown remarkable capability in various of Natural Language Processing (NLP) tasks and attracted lots of attention recently.
+Large-scale language models (LLMs) have shown remarkable capability in various of Natural Language Processing (NLP) tasks and attracted lots of attention recently.
 However, some studies indicated that large language models fail to achieve promising result beyond the state-of-the-art models in English grammatical error correction (GEC) tasks.
-In this report, we aim to explore the how large language models perform on Chinese grammatical error correction tasks and provide guidance for future work.
-We conduct experiments with 3 different LLMs of different model scale on 4 Chinese GEC dataset.
-Our experimental results indicate that the performances of LLMs on automatic evaluation metrics (e.g. $F_{\text{0.5}}$ score) falls short of the previous sota models because of the problem of over-correction.
-Furthermore, we also discover notable variations in the performance of LLMs when evaluated on different data distributions.
-Our findings demonstrates that further investigation is required for the application of LLMs on Chinese GEC task.
+In this report, we aim to explore how LLMs perform on Chinese GEC (CGEC) tasks and provide guidance for future work.
+We conduct experiments with 12 LLMs of different model scales on 4 Chinese GEC datasets.
+Our experimental results indicate that the performances of LLMs on automatic evaluation metrics (e.g. $F_{\text{0.5}}$ score) falls short of the previous state-of-the-art (SOTA) models because of the problem of over-correction.
+Furthermore, we also discover notable variations in the performance of LLMs when evaluated on different data distributions and the priority of general-purpose models over their reasoning counterparts.
+Our findings demonstrates that further investigation is required for the application of LLMs on CGEC task.